 Although there are many benefits to a credit builder loan, there can be negative consequences.
 If you aren’t in a position to make on-time payments, then you might end up hurting your credit.

-Beyond the possibility of hurting your credit score, you may not need to consider this option if you don’t want to pursue large purchases through financing in the future.
+Beyond the possibility of hurting your credit score, you may not need to consider a credit builder option if you don’t want to pursue large purchases through financing in the future.

 If you plan to make all of your large purchases in cash, then you might not need the boost of a good credit score.
 However, making large purchases in cash can be extremely difficult for most people.